zifengcheng1/OpenRice/README.md

   * Download and install Node.js from https://nodejs.org/en

 ### Setup
-* Download Zip
-  * Download this archive as a zip file and extract to your chosen directory
+1. Download this repository as a zip file and extract to your chosen directory

-* Start server
-  * Start a terminal in the extracted folder and run
+2. Start a terminal in the extracted folder and run
 ```sh
 node .\Codebase\src\js\server.mjs
 ```